vh-d/Rflow/README.md

 suitable for various purposes: from managing several simple automation scripts to building powerfull ETL pipelines.

-Rflow makes your data pipelines better organized and managable (worflow can be visualized, objects may have documentation and tags).
+Rflow makes your data pipelines better organized and manageable (workflow can be visualized, objects may have documentation and tags).

 It saves your time as your objects are rebuild only when its needed (also objects are persistent over sessions).